History of Suresnes: Second Republic

 The banker Salomon de Rothschild, whose Suresnes castle was destroyed during the revolution of 1848.

 During the Revolution of 1848, on February 25, men gathered at Place de Puteaux, shouting hostile abuse at the Rothschild family and expressing their intention to collect arms and ammunition from Mont Valérien, where only 30 men of the Suresnes National Guard (with rifles without cartridges) were stationed.
 In front of the Rothschild château, they make threats.
-The mayor of Suresnes gave them weapons in the hope that this would calm them down, but they continued to grow bolder as they made their way to the fort, the national guards not intervening to maintain order.
+The mayor of Suresnes gave them weapons in the hope that this would calm them, but they continued to grow bolder as they made their way to the fort, with the national guards not intervening to maintain order.
 Once on the hill, the rioters seized uniforms and weapons and returned to the village at Place Henri-IV.
 Some of them then managed to break into the Rothschilds' park, slaughtering rare animals and looting the mansion before setting it on fire.
 A trial followed, and 22 rioters were convicted.
-The Château Royal de Neuilly was set on fire at the same time, the vandals also being under the influence of drink.
+The Château Royal de Neuilly was set on fire at the same time, and the vandals were also under the influence of drink.
 Rothschild's lawsuit against the commune was unsuccessful, and his estate was abandoned: all that remained was a park with a Swiss chalet, a lake surrounded by willows, an orangery, a greenhouse, and a sheepfold, the château having disappeared.
 The rare plants were transported to his brother James de Rothschild's property in Boulogne.
-The park then became a regular playground for Suresnes children, before being replaced by factories at the end of the 19th century.
+The park then became a regular playground for the children of Suresnes before being replaced by factories at the end of the 19th century.